pagkly/Zed/Investopedia3/Portfolio.md

 Although a financial advisor can create a generic portfolio model for an individual, an investor's risk tolerance should significantly reflect the portfolio's content.

-In contrast, a risk-tolerant investor might add some [small-cap](https://www.investopedia.com/terms/s/small-cap.asp) growth stocks to an aggressive, large-cap growth stock position, assume some [high-yield bond](https://www.investopedia.com/terms/h/high_yield_bond.asp) exposure, and look to real estate, international, and [alternative investment](https://www.investopedia.com/terms/a/alternative_investment.asp) opportunities for their portfolio.
+In contrast, a risk-tolerant investor might add some [[small-cap]](https://www.investopedia.com/terms/s/small-cap.asp) growth stocks to an aggressive, large-cap growth stock position, assume some [[high-yield bond]](https://www.investopedia.com/terms/h/high_yield_bond.asp) exposure, and look to real estate, international, and [[alternative investment]](https://www.investopedia.com/terms/a/alternative_investment.asp) opportunities for their portfolio.
 In general, an investor should minimize exposure to securities or asset classes whose volatility makes them uncomfortable.

 ## Impact of Time Horizon on Portfolio Allocations

-Similar to risk tolerance, investors [should consider how long they have to invest](https://www.investopedia.com/terms/s/scenario_analysis.asp) when building a portfolio.
+Similar to risk tolerance, investors [[should consider how long they have to invest]](https://www.investopedia.com/terms/s/scenario_analysis.asp) when building a portfolio.
 In general, investors should be moving toward a conservative asset allocation as their goal date approaches, to protect the portfolio's earnings up to that point.

-For example, a conservative investor might favor a portfolio with [large-cap value stocks](https://www.investopedia.com/terms/v/valuestock.asp), broad-based [market index](https://www.investopedia.com/terms/m/marketindex.asp) funds, investment-grade bonds, and a position in liquid, high-grade [cash equivalents](https://www.investopedia.com/terms/c/cashequivalents.asp).
+For example, a conservative investor might favor a portfolio with [[large-cap value stocks]](https://www.investopedia.com/terms/v/valuestock.asp), broad-based [[market index]](https://www.investopedia.com/terms/m/marketindex.asp) funds, investment-grade bonds, and a position in liquid, high-grade [[cash equivalents]](https://www.investopedia.com/terms/c/cashequivalents.asp).

 Take, for example, an investor saving for retirement who's planning to leave the workforce in five years.
 Even if that investor is comfortable investing in stocks and riskier securities, they might want to invest a larger portion of the portfolio in more conservative assets such as bonds and cash, to help protect what has already been saved.
-Conversely, an individual just entering the workforce may want to invest their entire portfolio in stocks, as they may have decades to invest, and the ability to ride out some of the market's short-term [volatility](https://www.investopedia.com/terms/v/volatility.asp).
+Conversely, an individual just entering the workforce may want to invest their entire portfolio in stocks, as they may have decades to invest, and the ability to ride out some of the market's short-term [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).